Featured Pattern - Baby Sand Dollar

 I want people to enjoy my patterns.
 That's really it.

 Designing patterns is a lot of work, and writing them takes a lot of my time, and an investment on my part, too.
 I pay for this website, for promotional materials like business cards and giveaways, invest in classes, books, and tools.
 The biggest expenses are the ones that I really can't skimp on - yarn and technical editing.
 In order to fulfill my biggest goal, and keep it affordable, I've decided to try a new model.
 I'm going to start sharing patterns for free and allow advertisers to subsidize the costs.
-My patterns will remain available for purchase, ad-free, on Ravelry.
+My patterns will remain available for purchase, ad-free, in my Payhip shop.

 I'd like to start by sharing my very first professionally written pattern and one that is very dear to me - it's the one that started it all.
 It was inspired by my baby while she was still just a little bun in the oven.
 My sample is 12 month size, which means it should finally fit her soon - I can't wait to do a little photo shoot.
 This pattern has also been written in adult sizes which will make for a super cute mommy & mini set.
 I will be sure to get photos of this as well!
 The adult pattern is the Ocean City Pullover, available from Interweave, here.